 2B.
 MEMBERSHIP TERMINATION:

-Upon termination of a parents membership we will forward any and all remaining session fees into a nominated bank account.
+Should Catalan Soccer terminate a parents membership solely due a breach of the above this would subsequently disqualify them from attending future classes.
+In this situation we are legally required to refund any and all remaining session fees into a nominated bank account.
 Parents that paid memberships by cash or card will also be entitled to a like for like refund by the same method for the remaining sessions of the block.

 Important - Terminated memberships do not qualify for a refund for the sessions that have already been attended during the current membership period.